MarinShalamanov/MarinShalamanov.github.io/_posts/2018-04-10-ladner-padding.md

 ## Ladner's Theorem

 > If $$P \ne NP$$ then there is a problem which is neither in $$P$$ nor $$NP$$-hard.

+In the rest of the article we'll proof this theorem following Russell Impagliazzo's idea of padding.
+In fact, this will be an extended explanation of the proof printed in Aurora and Barak's *Computational Complexity*.

 ## Theoretical Setup